bcantoni/vagrant-cassandra/3.MultiDC/README.md

 Note: This will bring up each VM in series and then provision each in parallel.
 You can also just run `vagrant up` which does everything in series and will be slower.

-The provisioning process for node[11-16] will install Cassandra (DataStax Community Edition) and configure it for 2 datacenters (DC1 and DC2).

-When the up command is done, you can check the status of the 7 VMs:
+When the provisioning process is done, you can check the status of the 7 VMs:

 ```
 $ vagrant status